d-zone-org/d-zone/ideas.md

 # Ideas

+## For real though
+* Users logging into their own discord accounts on the web client and viewing their own servers.

 ## Meta
 * When a user sends a message, "gems" burst out of it and fall in the world which are collected by everyone
   * Gem count per message is based on message length